Beegie01/TransApp/README.md

 The app consists of 5 main sections (menus):
 a.
 INVENTORY - for products records
 b.
-PURCHASES - to record purchases made
+PURCHASES - to record purchases made (only in the CLI app)
 c.
 CUSTOMERS - for customer bio records
 d.
 SALES - to record orders placed by customers
 e.
 ACCOUNTS - to record amounts deposited and withdrawn by customers